Surfing: Surfers and surf culture

 The sport of surfing now represents a multibillion-dollar industry, especially in clothing and fashion markets.
 Founded in 1964, the International Surfing Association (ISA) is the oldest foundation associated with surfing formed to better improve surfing and recognized by the International Olympic Committee as the leading authority on surfing.
 National and international surf competitions began in 1964.
 In addition, The World Surf League (WSL) was established in 1976 and promotes various championship tours, hosting top competitors in some of the best surf spots around the globe.
 A small number of people make a career out of surfing by receiving corporate sponsorships and performing for photographers and videographers in far-flung destinations; they are typically referred to as freesurfers.
 Sixty-six surfers on a 42 ft long surfboard set a record in Huntington Beach, California for most people on a surfboard at one time.
 Dale Webster consecutively surfed for 14,641 days, making it his main life focus.

+As of 2023, the Guinness Book of World Records recognized a 26.2 m (86 ft) wave ride by Sebastian Steudtner at Nazaré, Portugal as the largest wave ever surfed.

 When the waves were flat, surfers persevered with sidewalk surfing, which is now called skateboarding.
 Sidewalk surfing has a similar feel to surfing and requires only a paved road or sidewalk.
 To create the feel of the wave, surfers even sneaked into empty backyard swimming pools to ride in, known as pool skating.
 Eventually, surfing made its way to the slopes with the invention of the Snurfer, later credited as the first snowboard.
 Many other board sports have been invented over the years, but all can trace their heritage back to surfing.

 Many surfers claim to have a spiritual connection with the ocean, describing surfing, the surfing experience, both in and out of the water, as a type of spiritual experience or a religion.
+Recent academic studies and practitioner testimonies have demonstrated the mental health and well-being benefits of surfing which has spurred the development of para surfing and surf therapy.